-In high school, I had a charismatic professor, called Aguinaga, not too older than us, who was, at the same time, a student at the aeronautic engineering university.
-One day, as a apology of common sense, he told us an anecdote that one of his teachers at the university had told him.
-According to him, this happened in an airplanes factory at Córdoba, Argentina, while it was being designed the IA-63 “Pampa,” a little jet combat airplane.
+In high school, I had a charismatic professor called Aguinaga, just a bit older than us, that was also a student at the aeronautic engineering university.
+One day, as some kind of apology of common sense, he told us something that happened in a military airplanes factory at Córdoba, Argentina, when engineers were designing the IA-63 Pampa a little jet combat airplane.

-It was my fourth year in high school when Aguinaga told us that anecdote, in 1984, two after Malvinas' (Falkland islands) war.
-Who watched Maradona talking about politics can understand how it is possible an Argentinian had the delirious idea of declare the war to England.
-In this war, the Argentinian pilots, that as any Argentinian had something of Maradona in the good as in the bad sense, used the IA-58 “Pucará,” quite similar to the aforementioned Pampa but “propeller driven,” to nothing but bomb English aircraft carriers!
+It was my fourth year in high school at that time, 1984, two years after Malvinas' (Falkland islands) war.
+Who heard Maradona talking about politics in the media can understand how an Argentinian could've had the delirious idea of declaring war to such a global power as England.
+In this war, Argentinian pilots, that as any Argentinian are a bit like Maradona in the bad as in the good sense, used the IA-58 Pucará, quite similar to the aforementioned Pampa but “propeller driven,” to nothing but bomb English aircraft carriers!
 To be invisible to radars they recklessly flew almost surfing sea waves; from the English ship point of view they came up from nowhere, dropped the bombs to disappear again.
-And the following is a deduction of mine, that the initiative of the IA-63 Pampa could've come from the performance of the Pucará in Malvinas, foreign companies (German, French) supported this project because they saw this little plane useful for combat training.
+I'm mentioning this because I deduce (just an assumption of mine) that the initiative of the Pampa could've come from the performance of the Pucará in Malvinas; foreign (German, French) companies supported this project because they saw this little plane useful for combat training.

 Bewildered by the complexity of our culture we lose sight of the obvious, among other self-deceptions we end convinced that we are “the principle and the end of all things,” what, extrapolated to some deity can be used to manipulate others.
 In our modern times, deities come also disguised as science or technology.